jnozzi/cocoadev.com/SiteContent/General/BookProgInObjC.markdown

-*'''Title:'''
+***Title:**
 Programming in Objective-C
-*'''Author:'''
+***Author:**
 Stephen Kochan
-*'''Publisher:'''
+***Publisher:**
 SAMS
-*'''Release Date:'''
+***Release Date:**
 January 2004
-*'''List Price:'''
+***List Price:**
 $34.99
-*'''ISBN:''' 0672325861
+***ISBN:** 0672325861

 http://www.amazon.com/exec/obidos/tg/detail/-/0672325861/

-*'''Description:'''
+***Description:**

 Programming in Objective-C is a concise, carefully written tutorial on the basics of Objective-C and object-oriented programming.
 The book makes no assumption about prior experience with object-oriented programming languages or with the C language (upon which Objective-C is based).
 And because of this, both novice and experienced programmers alike can use this book to quickly and effectively learn the fundamentals of Objective-C. Readers can also learn the concepts of object-oriented programming without having to first learn all of the intricacies of the underlying procedural language (C).
-This approach, combined with many small program examples and exercises at the end of each chapter, makes it ideally suited for either classroom use or self-study.... ''See  [http://www.informit.com/store/product.aspx?isbn=0672325861]'' for more details.
+This approach, combined with many small program examples and exercises at the end of each chapter, makes it ideally suited for either classroom use or self-study.... *See  [http://www.informit.com/store/product.aspx?isbn=0672325861]* for more details.

-*'''About the Author'''
+***About the Author**

 Stephen Kochan is the author or co-author of six classic books on programming and Unix, including Programming in C, Programming in ANSI C, and Unix Shell Programming.
 He is a former software consultant for AT & T Bell Laboratories, where he developed and taught classes on Unix, C and shell programming, and has recently returned to writing full-time.

-----'''Comments'''----
+----**Comments**----

 Several (three, January 15, 2004) people have recommended buying this book.
 How about some comments on why you feel this way?